ceeoinnovations/prev-ceeoinnovations/_projects/sample.markdown

 # Make Your Project Page
 ## tutorial on how to make your project page

-This webpage is a guide on how to create project page on  CEEOINNOVATIONS portal.
+This webpage is a guide on how to create a project page on  CEEOINNOVATIONS portal.
 Follow along the steps, love with your heart, use your head for everything else (Captain D)

 </div>